 Girls at the school have noticed the impact of the new facilities and training.

-Nyamera Edith is a P6 pupil at the school.
+Edith is a P6 pupil at the school.
 She says: “We are proud to be associated with Build Africa.
 Before their interventions, we used to use any cloth as a sanitary pad, we did not know signs that we are about to go into menstruation and we were not bold enough to talk about it.
-But now, after the trainings we have had, we are able to make our own clean sanitary pads, we are able to tell that we are going into Menstruation period and are able to talk with teachers about this.”
+But now, after the trainings we have had, we are able to make our own clean sanitary pads, we are able to tell that we are going to start our period and are able to talk with teachers about this.”